l90tdr/ATAP-Telemetry-Workshop-May-2026/README.md

 git clone https://github.com/l90tdr/ATAP-Telemetry-Workshop-May-2026.git
 ```

-If git is not installed on your machine then simply go to the top of the repo and download the .zip to a logical location.
+If git is not installed on your machine then simply go to the top of the repo and download the .zip by clicking on the code button to a logical location.

 You can visit https://l90tdr.github.io/ATAP-Telemetry-Workshop-May-2026/ to scroll through the workshop markdown in an easy on they eye format.